ucsd-ml-arts/generative-audio-zizhen-wang/README.md

 This new music which all the components are changed that we could not recognize the classical style.
 This music is like a new type electrical music which is very interesting.

 ## Technical Notes
+Some resource could not be as traning data set, so we need convert wav file to midi file which choose some converters online and tranform them back to wav as result.

 ## Reference